rtmigo/vien_py/README.md

 $ svet create
 ```

-By default `svet` will try to use `python3` as the interpreter will be used for virtualenv.
+By default `svet` will try to use `python3` as the interpreter for the virtualenv.
 If you have
-more than one Python version, just point to the proper binary the way you execute it:
+more than one Python version, point to the proper interpreter the way you execute it:

 ```bash
 $ svet create python3.8